orlp/golf-cpu/specification.md

 bits tell you what arguments for the instruction are.
 Each quintet of bits is to be interpreted as following:

-    0    no argument
+    0    immediate value 0
     1    8 bit signed immediate
     2    16 bit signed immediate
     3    32 bit signed immediate
     4    64 bit immediate
-    5-31 register a-z
+    5-30 register a-z

-Then the 64-bit immediate values - if any - come after, in the order they were used in the instruction.
+Then the non-zero immediate values - if any - come after, in the order they were used in the instruction.

 All instruction ids can be found in the table below: